 Luggage and bags I travel with

 Carry-on suitcase: Away, The Carry On.
 After using a Rimowa carry-on for almost a decade, I made the switch to Away's The Carry On when a very Bex teal colour became available.
 It's small, light, easy to steer and pick up and has lots of pockets and other thoughtfully designed features.
 I take it on most trips from four days to two weeks long and everything fits in fine thanks to the built-in compression.
-We both get £20 if you sign up using my referral link.
+Get £40 off your first purchase at Away if you use my referral code!

 Personal item / backpack: Patagonia Refugio Daypack 26L.
 This multitasking hero was my daypack on the Inca Trail and it often features as my long weekend bag and my personal item on planes (I try not to overfill it in this case).
 There are lots of pockets and compartments, making it easy to stay organised, and it is still in great condition five years after I bought it.
 I'm a petite 5'3 woman and the size is ideal for me, while the padded back and straps make it very comfortable.